 The Quality improvement subcommittee is charged with working to identify collaborative quality improvement projects that seek to improve maternal and neonatal outcomes across Arkansas.
-The subcommittee will provide insight on the design and processes of such projects to ensure successful implementation.
-This subcommittee will be led by two co-chairs and will include hospital members, and other state and community organizations, who are committed to improving the health and well-being of Arkansans.
+The subcommittee provides insight on the design and processes of such projects to ensure successful implementation.